Fulwing/Fulwe/README.md

 ![Buissness logic](Buissness%20logic.jpeg)

+In our business logic, we follow a layered architecture to organize and manage various components.
+The following are key components and their roles:

+#### View Object (VO):
+- **Description:** View Objects are primarily used in the presentation layer.
+These objects are transmitted from the web layer to the template rendering engine.

+#### Data Transfer Object (DTO):
+- **Description:** Data Transfer Objects serve as objects for data transfer between the frontend and backend.
+They are analogous to parameters and are used in communications from the frontend to the backend.

+#### Business Object (BO):
+- **Description:** Business Objects are internal business objects that are used for communication within the system.
+They are not exposed externally.

+#### Model:
+- **Description:** Models correspond one-to-one with database table structures.
+They are used to transfer data from the Mapper layer to the presentation layer.

+#### Controller:
+- **Description:** Controllers handle external access control, route requests, perform basic parameter validation, and handle non-reusable, straightforward business logic.
+Some transaction-independent code is also written in this layer for simplicity.

+#### FeignClient:
+- **Description:** In a microservices architecture, FeignClients serve as internal interfaces for communication between microservices.

+#### Service Layer:
+- **Description:** The Service Layer contains relatively specific business logic services.

+#### Manager Layer:
+- **Description:** The Manager Layer is a common business processing layer with the following characteristics:
+  1. It encapsulates third-party platforms, preprocessing return results, and transforming exception information to adapt to upper-layer interfaces.
+  2. It sinks common capabilities of the Service Layer, such as caching strategies and middleware processing.
+  3. It interacts with the DAO Layer, combining multiple DAOs for reusability.

+#### Mapper (Persistence) Layer:
+- **Description:** The Mapper Layer is responsible for data access, interacting with the underlying MySQL database for data transactions.

+This layered structure helps us maintain a clean separation of concerns, simplifies code organization, and facilitates modularity and scalability in our business logic.

 ## Database Design

 The database design for our application follows a relational model, consisting of several tables that store essential data for our system.